 01 of 09

-The annual Strawberry Festival draws over 100,000 visitors to the tiny town of Poteet.
-This event, which has been held for nearly 60 years, attracts nationally-known country music stars and Tejano entertainers in addition to the carnival, art show, rodeo, dances, parade and “Taste of Texas” food show.
+The annual Strawberry Festival draws over 100,000 visitors to the tiny town of Poteet near San Antonio.
+This event, which has been held for over 70 years, attracts nationally-known country music stars and Tejano entertainers in addition to the carnival, art show, rodeo, dances, parade and “Taste of Texas” food show.

 02 of 09

-Held each year in Houston, the Bayou City Cajun Fest includes plenty of Cajun cuisine, live music, entertainment and more.
+Held each year in Houston, the Bayou City Cajun Fest includes plenty of Cajun cuisine, live Cajun music, entertainment, and more.
 Given its close proximity to Louisiana, Houston has long had ties to Cajun culture and the annual Bayou City Cajun Festival showcases this part of Houston's heritage.

 03 of 09

 Sand sculptors from all over the world make their way to Port Aransas each year for the annual Texas SandFest.
-The events includes sculpting contests for professionals and amateurs, food and live music.
+The events include sculpting contests for professionals and amateurs, food, a beer garden, and live music.

 04 of 09

-Portland's annual Windfest is a weekend full of fun events such as a kidfish pond, chili cook-off, horseshoe tournament, washer tournament, 5k and 10k runs, parade, clowns, live entertainment and more.Continue to 5 of 9 below.
+Portland's annual Windfest is a weekend full of fun events such as a children's fishing pond, chili cook-off, horseshoe tournament, washer tournament, 5k and 10k runs, parade, clowns, live entertainment fun events such as a baby contest and talent contest.Continue to 5 of 9 below.

 05 of 09